-This assignment will be due on Monday 1st October or Tuesday 2nd October during your normal class time.
+This assignment will be due on Monday October 5th or Tuesday October 6th during normal class time.
 Assignments not received at this time will result in a zero grading for that component of the overall assessment.

 This assignment should be prepared using computer packages eg Microsoft word and is worth 15% of the overall assessment.